UrbanOS-Public/smartcitiesdata/README.md

-# Smart Cities Data Platform!
+# Smart Cities Data Platform

 Where to go to get started:
 * [What is the project and how it works](https://github.com/smartcitiesdata/smartcitiesdata/wiki/The-What)